Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: PALM-KQR: a two-phase method for solving

 The major computational challenge in Algorithm~\ref{alg:alm} lies in solving the ALM subproblem \eqref{ALM-subproblem} efficiently.
-By fixing $\beta^k, z^k, \sigma_k$ and first minimizing $L_{\sigma_k}$ with respect to $v$ (which yields $v = \Pi_{\mathcal{B}}(\alpha + z^k/\sigma_k)$), the subproblem is equivalent to minimizing a continuously differentiable function of $\alpha$:
+To simplify this task, we observe that for fixed $\beta^k, z^k, \sigma_k$, the minimization with respect to $v$ admits a closed-form solution $v = \Pi_{\mathcal{B}}(\alpha + z^k/\sigma_k)$.
+Substituting this back into the augmented Lagrangian reduces the subproblem to minimizing a continuously differentiable function of $\alpha$:

+where $\mathcal{M}^{\sigma}_{f}(\cdot)$ denotes the Moreau envelope of a function $f$; see the definition in Appendix~\ref{sec:prelim}.
 Solving this minimization problem is equivalent to finding $\alpha$ such that $\nabla \phi_k(\alpha)=0$.
-Using the gradient property of the Moreau envelope (see \cite{rockafellar2009variational} and \eqref{def-grad-MY} in the Appendix), the first order optimality condition is:
+Using the gradient property of the Moreau envelope (see \cite{rockafellar2009variational} and \eqref{def-grad-MY} in the Appendix~\ref{sec:prelim}), the first-order optimality condition is:

 A key challenge in this approach is that equation \eqref{eq:optimality_condition} contains the nonsmooth projection operation $\Pi_{\mathcal{B}}(\cdot)$, making the classical Newton method inapplicable.
-To address this, we introduce the semismooth Newton method, a principled generalization of Newton's method (see, e.g., \cite{facchinei2007finite}).
-This approach is particularly suitable because $\Pi_{\mathcal{B}}(\cdot)$ possesses strong semismoothness properties.
-Using this method, we can efficiently solve equation \eqref{eq:optimality_condition}, where the gradient $\nabla \phi_k$ is a strongly semismooth function, specifically a piecewise linear function.
+To address this, we introduce the semismooth Newton method, a principled generalization of Newton's method \cite{kummer1988newton,qi1993nonsmooth,facchinei2007finite}.
+This approach is particularly suitable for our problem because $\Pi_{\mathcal{B}}(\cdot)$ is strongly semismooth.
+Consequently, the gradient $\nabla \phi_k$ is a strongly semismooth function (specifically a piecewise linear function), ensuring the rapid convergence of the Newton iterations.

-To apply the semismooth Newton method, we first need to characterize the generalized derivative of the nonsmooth components.
+To implement the method, we first need to characterize the generalized derivative of the nonsmooth components.
 The Clarke generalized Jacobian of the piecewise linear function $\Pi_{\mathcal{B}}(\cdot)$ is given as follows:

 Based on this, we can define the collection of generalized Hessians of the function $\phi_k$ as the following set-valued mapping: